 - Yoke and cone: There is a yoke styled compressor with a T-bar handle, cones to hold the flare position, tubing of different sizes, adapter, etc.

-- Versatile: you can create both double and bubble flares on bending brake and fuel pipes, braking pipe repairs, lines, gas, water, water, refrigeration, etc.
+- Versatile: you can create both double and bubble flares on bending brake and fuel line material, braking pipe repairs, lines, gas, water, water, refrigeration, etc.

 - Clean cuts: There is a small pipe cutter that can cut steel, aluminum, copper tubing, etc. The two rollers stop the tool from jerking and sliding.